Nakasar/arachne-adapter/README.md

 - `brainUrl` → The URL where to contact the brain.
 - `token` → The connector token to reach the brain.
 - `mongoURL` → a connection string with a mongo database.
+- `admins` → An array of admins (usernames).
 - `sendMessage` → a function that will be called by the adapter to execute hooks.
 You have to implement the sending of the `message` in the given `room` (specific client parsing, etc...).

 sendMessage(options)

 - `type` → "command" or "sentence".
 Command to send a command to the brain.
 Sentence to ue the natural language support.
+Use "admin" to trigger administrative commands on the adapter.
 - `text` → The text to send to the brain (Do not include any prefix like '!' or '@bot' !)
 - `username` → The username of the user that sent the message.
 - `room` → To unique name or id of the room where the message was typed.